cahlan/youth-gospel-study-curriculum/weeks/week-1.md

 ### Activities/Challenges

-Study the table below from Preach my Gospel that lists functions of the Spirit, write down times you've felt the Spirit communicate with you in the ways listed.
+Study the table below from Preach my Gospel that lists some of the functions of the Spirit, write down times you've felt the Spirit communicate with you in the ways listed.

 Scriptures | Functions of the Spirit
 :---|:---
 D&C 6:23; 11:12–14; Romans 15:13; Galatians 5:22–23 | Gives feelings of love, joy, peace, patience, meekness, gentleness, faith, and hope.
 D&C 8:2–3 | Gives ideas in the mind, feelings in the heart.
-D&C 128:1 | Occupies the mind and presses on the feelings.
 Joseph Smith—History 1:11–12 | Helps scriptures have strong effect.
 D&C 9:8–9 | Gives good feelings to teach if something is true.
 Alma 32:28; D&C 6:14–15; 1 Corinthians 2:9–11 | Enlightens the mind.